Nextgentm/grant-proposal/README.md

 <!-- ## Development Status :open_book:

 - https://lootmogul.com/metaverse This is metaverse implementaion for stadium landsale with momento360 view.
 - https://lootmogul.com/ This is our web app repo according to Milestone 1.
-We already had a single page app with polkadot js API integrated now.
+We already had a single page app with XRP js API integrated now.
 - https://github.com/AdMetaNetwork/admeta-decentraland This is a simple asset built with Decentraland SDK, and currently it's just for a demo purpose.
 - https://admeta.network/ We also have the first version of our website. -->

 ## Development Roadmap :nut_and_bolt:

-### Milestone 1 — Implementing NFT, metaverse using polkadot blockchain.
+### Milestone 1 — Implementing NFT, metaverse using XRP blockchain.

 - **Estimated duration:** 6 months
 - **FTE:** 4 to 5 developers